thomasjohnkane/snooze/docs/examples/custom-data-example.md

 [< Back to main README.md](https://github.com/thomasjohnkane/laravel-snooze)
 # Exposing Custom Data to Notification/Email

-The important thing here is the "data" field on the `SsNotification` model.
+The important thing here is the "data" field on the `ScheduledNotification` model.

 The field must be a valid array or `NULL`.
 It is stored in a JSON field.
 Therefore your database must be able to support JSON columns.
 ##### Create our example Notification